₹75,000 Salary Investment Plan India 2026 — Full Breakdown

 NPS — ₹4,200/month (₹50,400/year)

-NPS is where most people at ₹75K leave money on the table.
+Most people at ₹75K leave money on the table here.
 Under Section 80CCD(1B), you get an additional ₹50,000 deduction beyond the ₹1.5L 80C limit.
-At a 20% tax bracket, that's ₹10,000 back in your pocket annually — without deploying a rupee more.
+At a 20% tax bracket, that's ₹10,000 back per year without investing more — just routing existing savings through NPS.

 ₹4,200/month hits exactly ₹50,400/year.
-Keep your allocation 75% equities (E tier) while you're in your 30s.
-NPS equity has performed reasonably — 11–13% CAGR over the last decade in the E tier.
+Keep allocation at 75% equities (E tier) while in your 30s.
+NPS E tier has produced 11–13% CAGR over the last decade.

 What 12 months looks like